Features

 Who The Bowflex T9 Treadmill Is Best For:

-• Runners and Walkers: It’s hard for me to be more specific about who this treadmill is for because I think it has a wide appeal.
-It appears sturdy and well-built with an awesome variety of training options.
+• Runners and Walkers: It’s hard for me to be too specific about who this treadmill is for because I think it has a broad appeal.
+It appears sturdy and well-built, with an awesome variety of training options.

 • Subscriber, Unsubscribers, and Non-subscribers: It doesn’t matter how you feel about subscription-based training content; the Bowflex T9 connects with apps but doesn’t require them.
 If you want training classes, just bring your own tablet!